openstack-archive/fuel-plugin-contrail/specs/spec-5.0.rst

 Problem description
 -------------------

-Contrail plugin 4.0.1 implements deployment of Contrail analytics services to dedicated nodes with role 'contrail-analytcics'.
-In highly scaled environments under load a high amount of analytics data can be continiously generated, written to and retrieved from Cassandra database, which is shared with Config and Analytics.
+Contrail plugin 5.0 implements deployment of Contrail analytics services to dedicated nodes with role 'contrail-analytcics'.
+In highly scaled environments under load a high amount of analytics data can be continuously generated, written to and retrieved from Cassandra database, which is shared with Config and Analytics.
 That can negatively impact the performance of contrail-config services the same database.
 The recommended best practice [0] from Juniper for production deployment of Contrail is to separate database for Contrail Config and Contrail Analytics.
 The Contrail Analytics